The Stalls of Barchester Cathedral: Publication

-"The Stalls of Barchester Cathedral" was first published in volume 97, number 35 of The Contemporary Review in 1910.
+"The Stalls of Barchester Cathedral" was first published in volume 97 of The Contemporary Review in April 1910.
 Later that year, it was collected in James' book More Ghost Stories of an Antiquary.
 In 1931, it was again collected in James' book The Collected Ghost Stories of M. R. James.
 It has since been anthologised many times.
 The setting of Barchester is a reference to Anthony Trollope's Chronicles of Barsetshire novels.

 Reception

 J. S. Barnes comments, "Haynes's comeuppance is dreadfully appropriate, the occult mechanism that has brought about his fate revealed only in an arch coda".

 Jane Mainley-Piddock suggests that James uses Dr. Haynes' character "to illustrate evil twisting the idea of religious duty", and to explore the idea of hypocrisy in religion.
 Mainley-Piddock further writes "the ability of the church to dispense justice to the murderer of Dr Pulteney is seen to be in some doubt, as the hanging oak carvings are symbolic of paganism".